elwazana/CS1XA3/Assign1/README.md

 	* Entering "file" when prompted, then a desired pattern to be searched for when prompted, will output all file names containing the specified pattern.
 	* Entering "line" when prompted, then a desired pattern to be searched for when prompted will output all lines in files containing the specified pattern.

 4. replace => Will allow the user to change an inputed word into another word in a chosen file, creates another file named "M.fileName" for it being a modified verison of the original file.
-(Due tot he nature of this feature the inputs must be case sensitive)
+(Due to he nature of this feature the inputs must be case sensitive)
 	* First the user must enter a file name in the current directory.
 	* Then the user must enter a word he/she wishes to replace
 	* Then the user must enter the word he/she wishes to replace with

+5. diff => Will create a diff.log file contained any differences between the local repository and the master repository, will also output the differences for viewing. [ cite: https://github.com/deleeuwj1/CS1XA3/blob/master/ProjectAnalyze.sh ]

 ### General Additional Features
 1. Selective Execution: